The Legend of Zelda: Ocarina of Time: Development

-Some of Miyamoto's ideas were instead used in Super Mario 64, since it was to be released first.
-Other ideas were not used due to time constraints.
-Ocarina of Time originally ran on the same engine as Super Mario 64 but was so heavily modified that Miyamoto considers the final products different engines.
-One major difference between the two is camera control; the player has a lot of control over the camera in Super Mario 64, but the camera in Ocarina of Time is largely controlled by the game AI.
-Miyamoto said the camera controls for Ocarina of Time are intended to reflect a focus on the game's world, whereas those of Super Mario 64 are centered on the character of Mario.
-Miyamoto wanted the difficulty to be easy enough to make the game accessible to all players and said in particular that he wanted it to be easier than Super Mario 64.

 Miyamoto wanted to make a game that was cinematic yet distinguished from films.
 Takumi Kawagoe, who creates cutscenes for Nintendo, said that his priority was to have the player feel in control of the action.
 To promote this instantaneous continuity of cinematic gameplay, the cutscenes in Ocarina of Time are completely generated with real-time computing on the Nintendo 64 and do not use prerendered full-motion video.
 Miyamoto's vision required this real-time architecture for the total of more than 90 minutes of cutscenes, regardless of whether the console had a vast medium like CD-ROM on which to store prerendered versions.
-Toru Osawa created the scenario for the game, based on a story idea by Miyamoto and Yoshiaki Koizumi.
+Toru Osawa created the story based on an idea by Miyamoto and Yoshiaki Koizumi.
 He was supported by A Link to the Past and Link's Awakening script writer Kensuke Tanabe.
 Miyamoto said the real-time rendering engine allowed his small team of 3 to 7 cinematic developers to rapidly adjust the storyline and to focus on developing additional gameplay elements even up to the final few months of development, instead of waiting on a repeated prerendering process.

-The dungeons were designed by Eiji Aonuma.
+Some of Miyamoto's ideas were instead used in Super Mario 64, since it was to be released first.
+Other ideas were not used due to time constraints.
+A storytelling shopkeep character named "Hobbit" that was initially to be cut was eventually repurposed as the Deku Scrubs later in development.
+Ocarina of Time originally ran on the same engine as Super Mario 64 but was so heavily modified that Miyamoto considers the final products different engines.
+One major difference between the two is camera control; the player has a lot of control over the camera in Super Mario 64, but the camera in Ocarina of Time is largely controlled by the AI.
+Miyamoto said the camera controls for Ocarina of Time are intended to reflect a focus on the game's world, whereas those of Super Mario 64 are centered on the character of Mario.
+Miyamoto wanted the difficulty level to be accessible to all players, and in particular he wanted it to be easier than Super Mario 64.